-However, sometimes as riders we can smell gas when we approach our beloved motorcycle and if you have been riding a motorcycle for a very long time, just by smelling the gas you can even tell the grade of it.
+However, sometimes as riders we can smell gas when we approach our beloved motorcycle and if you have been riding a motorcycle for a very long time, just by smelling the gas you can even tell the grade of gas leaks.
 Although, this is not a good sign at all.
+An event of a gas leak from motorcycle results in reduced mileage increased fuel consumption, and gas waste in addition to being a major safety risk.

-Whenever you find yourself in this kind of situation, turn off the ignition of your bike and switch off all possible fuel valves on your machine as you need to investigate the matter.
+Whenever you find yourself in this kind of situation, turn off the ignition of your bike and switch off every possible fuel valve on your machine as you need to investigate the matter.

-Here are a few reasons why your motorcycle could be leaking gas:
+Here are a few reasons why your motorcycle leaks gas:

 8 Reasons for Gas Leakage on a Motorcycle